Linksfield

 Linksfield is a suburb of Johannesburg, South Africa.
 It is a suburb lying north-east of the Johannesburg CBD and is surrounded southerly by Linksfield Ridge, easterly by Linksfield North and Bedford, St Andrews and Senderwood.
 Linksfield itself is located in Region E of the City of Johannesburg Metropolitan Municipality.
 On the southerly side and over the ridge are the areas of Cyrildene, Observatory and Morninghill, but these suburbs are not visible to Linksfield as they are hidden behind the Linksfield Ridge.

+The suburb has long been associated with its Jewish community and is home to the largest campus in the King David Schools network.

 History

 The suburb is located on part of an old Witwatersrand farm called Doornfontein.
 In 1910, the area was known as Muller's Plantation and it was many years later and after several attempts, before the land was successfully surveyed.
 It would be proclaimed as suburb on 8 March 1922 and its name is derived from the word Links and its closeness to the nearby Royal Johannesburg & Kensington Golf Club.
 The suburb was developed by A.M.
 Kennedy and Hermann Kallenbach.
 Kallenbach would build a house on Linksfield Ridge in 1929.
 The Huddlepark Golf Course and Driving Range borders with Linksfield and Linksfield North.

+Jacques and Riva Morgenstern, Jewish emigrants from Poland and Lithuania formed an architecture practice Morgenstern and Morgenstern and settled in the suburb.
+In 1952, Riva became the first woman in the Union of South Africa to receive a diploma in town planning.The couple built House Morgenstern in the 1950s on Kallenbach Drive.
+The house featured several designs by sculptor Edoardo Villa.
+In 1954, the couple won the Model House Competition run by The Star.
+The next year, they were awarded the South African Institute of Architects Award of Merit for their design.
+The house was inspired by Fallingwater, designed by architect Frank Lloyd Wright.
+In 1964, the house received the Transvaal Institute of Architects Award of Merit for the best house in ten years.

+In 1968, architect J. M. Gerald Gordon designed his own home, Gerald Gordon House on New Mountain Road in Linksfield Ridge and lived there until his death in 2016.
+The home was commemorated with a "Blue Plaque" by the Johannesburg Heritage Foundation in 2021.

+During the apartheid era, it was classed as a "whites only" area under the terms of the Group Areas Act.
+It has, for decades been a centre for Johannesburg's Jewish community.
+In 1971, Jews made up 75.7% of residents.